spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

 To verify that the output is what you expect:

-1. Click on the `Task executions` tab, as the following image shows:
+1. Click on the **Task executions** tab, as follows:

    ![Task Execution List with Successful Task Execution](images/dataflow-task-execution-result-execution-tab.png)

    You can see your task application with an exit code of `0`, indicating a successful execution.

-1. Click on the `Execution ID` on the row to see even more details, as the following image shows:
+1. Click on the `Execution ID` on the row to see even more details, as follows:

    ![Task Execution Details with Successful Task Execution](images/dataflow-task-execution-result-execution-details.png)

-If you would also like to see the timestamp log click the **VIEW LOG** button on the bottom of the page:
+If you would also like to see the timestamp log, click the **VIEW LOG** button on the bottom of the page:

 ![Task Definitions List with Successful Task Execution](images/dataflow-task-execution-result.png)